zowe/docs-site/docs/user-guide/start-zowe-zos.md

-# Start and stop Zowe
+# Starting and stopping Zowe

-Zowe consists 3 main started tasks,
+Zowe consists 3 main started tasks:

 - `ZWESLSTC` as Zowe main started task,
 - `ZWESISTC` as Zowe cross memory server
 - and `ZWESASTC` as Zowe cross memory auxiliary server.

 ## Starting and stopping the cross memory server `ZWESISTC` on z/OS

 The cross memory server is run as a started task from the JCL in the PROCLIB member `ZWESISTC`.
 It supports reusable address spaces and can be started through SDSF with the operator start command with the `REUSASID=YES` keyword: